bungdanar/python-rest-fuzzing/README.md

 | logs/err500.log   | logs unhandled/unexpected errors |
 | logs/res-time.log | logs application response time   |

+You can use this [Python script](https://github.com/bungdanar/data-processing) to calculate the number of unique errors and average response time.

 ## Fuzzing Experiment
 If you want to conduct fuzzing experiments on this application, you can use several fuzzing tools such as [Restler](https://github.com/microsoft/restler-fuzzer), [EvoMaster](https://github.com/EMResearch/EvoMaster), [RestTestGen](https://github.com/SeUniVr/RestTestGen), or other tools that can perform fuzzing on RESTful API.